dibalokechanda/Linear-Algebra/content/Basics/Matrix Vector Multiplication.md

 This can be written in a much more compact form as follows:

 $$
 \mathbf{A}\mathbf{x}= x_1 \mathbf{a_1}+x_2\mathbf{a_2}+ \ldots +x_n\mathbf{a_n}= \sum_{i=1}^{n}x_{1} \mathbf{a_1}
 $$

+This is nothing but a linear combination of the columns of matrix $\mathbf{A}$.

-##  The Functional Transformation perspective of Matrix-Vector Multiplication
+## Functional Transformation Perspective

 We can interpret the matrix-vector multiplication through the lens of functions.